nlmatteson/UP206A--Final-Project/README.md

-# UP206A--Final-Project

-## Impact of BART's TOD Projects on housing accessibility and affordability

-Group: TOD Housing
+# Impacts of BART’s Transit Oriented Development Projects: How have nearby communities changed in regards to rent burden and ethnicity demographics?

 Nicole Matteson and Chaithra Ananthakrishna Navada